OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

    }
 ```

-- Create the key protected by the lockscreen:
+- Create the key protected by the lockscreen (assuring the the user was unlocking his device within the last 30 seconds, or he will have to unlock again):

 ```java
   try {